 We invite teacher and ECE candidates preparing to receive their Certification from the Ontario College of Teachers (OCT) or College of Early Childhood Educators of Ontario (CECE) in 2017 or 2018, and who are committed to ongoing professional learning about Environmental Education, to submit an application.
 Please read the official Submission Guidelines to find out how to apply.

 Please read the Submission Guidelines prior to completing and submitting the Submission Form.

 Who is eligible?

-All applicants should be teacher candidates who will be graduating in 2017 or 2018 from an accredited pre-service teacher education program that is recognized by the Ontario College of Teachers (OCT) or College of Early Childhood Educators of Ontario (CECE).
+All applicants should be teacher or ECE candidates who will be graduating in 2017 or 2018 from an accredited pre-service teacher education or ECE program that is recognized by the Ontario College of Teachers (OCT) or College of Early Childhood Educators of Ontario (CECE).

-If you know of a teacher candidate currently preparing to graduate from an accredited teacher education program under the OCT who shows promise and commitment in Environmental Education, please forward his or her name and contact information to firstname.lastname@example.org so that we may encourage him or her to submit an application.
+If you know of an educator candidate currently preparing to graduate from an accredited teacher education program under the OCT who shows promise and commitment in Environmental Education, please forward his or her name and contact information to email@example.com so that we may encourage him or her to submit an application.

 What does a complete submission include?

 Where do I make a submission?

 This year we are only accepting online sumbissions for the Dr. David Suzuki Award.
 Please complete the Information and the Application Form and submit them online.